Time Further Out: Overview

 Time Further Out continues the Quartet's exploration of unusual time signatures that began on their 1959 album Time Out.
 The tracks are ordered by the number of beats per bar: "It's a Raggy Waltz" and "Bluette" are in 3/4; "Charles Matthew Hallelujah", a tribute to Brubeck's newborn son, is in 4/4; "Far More Blue" and "Far More Drums" are in 5/4; "Maori Blues" is in 6/4; "Unsquare Dance" is in 7/4; "Bru's Boogie Woogie" is in 8/8; and "Blue Shadows in the Street" is in 9/8.
 The time signature of each song is listed on the cover of the album (where they are referred to as "tempos").

 Cover art

-Echoing its predecessor Time Out (whose cover featured a painting by S. Neil Fujita), Time Further Out also features a piece of abstract modern art on its cover, this time by the surrealist Catalan-Spanish artist Joan Miró.
+Echoing its predecessor Time Out (whose cover featured a painting by S. Neil Fujita), Time Further Out also features a piece of abstract modern art on its cover, this time by the surrealist Catalan artist Joan Miró.
 The work depicted on the cover is Miró's 1925 painting Calculation.
 In his liner notes, Brubeck says the album is a "jazz interpretation" of the painting, and was conceived as a "blues suite".